Our 8 top strategies to manage Sleep Regressions

 It can also coincide with a parent’s decision to move their child to a toddler bed, as it gives them the extra independence they crave.

-But it can be too much independence for what they can handle at still such a tender age.
+But that can be too much independence for what they can handle at still such a tender age.

 Another factor which may input into this sleep regression is potty training, as many parents often think about doing this around the 18 month mark.

-Given the significant change involved in potty training, it can impact your child’s sleeping patterns.
+Given the significant change involved in potty training, it can impact toddler sleep patterns.

 Moreover, just like with the 3 to 2 nap transition around 8 months, some children hold out to around 18 months to drop to one nap which can lead to the overtiredness issue which is often encountered by parents in the 8 month regression.